Table of Contents

 Surgery involves shifting the ulnar nerve to the anterior aspect of the elbow joint.

 Ulnar nerve dislocations can usually be treated conservatively, aimed at avoiding compression.
-This includes wearing of padding at the elbow and reducing elbow flexion.
+This includes wearing padding at the elbow and reducing elbow flexion.
 Rarely, in the case of recurrent dislocation, the nerve is surgically relocated to the volar side.

 Radial Nerve Lesions